Could your favorite student benefit from this program? Please forward this information.

 Enjoy special presentations and meet exciting professionals…

 Meet accomplished professionals in a variety of careers of potential interest to you.
 You’ll learn first-hand how they do their jobs and get personal answers to your questions.
-You will meet people such as Ruth Baker, J.D., Baker and Enright, Chicago and Ralph Yuan, Quantitative Trader, ART Advisors.
+You will meet people such as Ruth Baker, J.D., Baker and Enright, Chicago and Ralph Yuan, Quantitative Researcher at a Wall Street investment firm.

 Think hard, work hard, play hard…